Thomas William House Sr.

+Thomas William House Sr. (March 4, 1814 – January 17, 1880) was a merchant, cotton factor, investor, banker, and politician in Houston, Texas.
+House started as a baker in New York and New Orleans, before establishing his own businesses in Houston.
+These businesses included a bakery and confectionary, a general dry goods store, cotton factorage, and bank.
+He was also a major investor and organizer of Houston-based transportation and utility companies.
+He traded cotton while evading naval blockades during the American Civil War.

-Early business life
+Early life

+House was born on March 4, 1814, in Stoke St Gregory, Somerset, England.

+Career

+Baker/confectioner

 In May 1835, House emigrated to New York City.
 There, he became a successful pastry maker.
-In 1836, House accepted an invitation from the owner of the St. Charles Hotel in New Orleans, Louisiana, to run the bakery at the hotel.
+Later House accepted an invitation from the owner of the St. Charles Hotel in New Orleans, Louisiana, to run the establishment's bakery.

-In 1836, he moved to Texas to fight in the Revolution against Mexico.
-He was rewarded with a land grant in Coryell County.

 In 1838, he opened his own store, House and Loveridge, a bakery and confectionary in Houston, Texas.
 The next year he formed a new partnership with Charles Shearn, later the chief justice of Harris County.
 The store produced and sold Houston's first ice cream.
 The new firm sold candy and dry goods, while buying and selling wholesale with people from the Texas hinterlands.
 House started offering factoring service around this time, exchanging store goods in exchange for cotton.
 The store took orders for staples, such as flour and sugar, but also iron castings and percussion caps.
-House imported goods from Boston, New Orleans, and New York, but made direct cotton shipments to Liverpool, England.
+House imported goods from Boston, New Orleans, and New York, and made direct cotton shipments to Liverpool, England.

 Transportation

 In 1850, House was one of the founders of the Houston Plank Road Company, an early attempt to improve wagon transportation to and from the interior.
 The company raised $150,000 in capital, but it scuttled plans for building oaken-plank roads as the feasibility of railroads emerged.

 In 1851, House helped to organize the steamboat company Houston and Galveston Navigation Company.
-Their steamboats carried not only freight, but also passengers and U.S. mail.
+Their steamboats carried not only freight, but passengers and U.S. mail.
 Other companies he worked with included the Texas Transportation Company, the Houston Direct Navigation Company, and the Buffalo Bayou Ship Channel Company.
-All of these companies contributed to Houston's development.